Information for students who wish to apply for a place on the Government Economic Service (GES) Summer Vacation

 You will also need to provide a reference from your university economics tutor, confirming your suitability, at the invitation to interview stage.

 If you have visa status you must also send a copy of your visa with your application to show that it covers the period of the placement.

 You must submit your application using the correct application form which will be available nearer to when the next scheme opens.
 Do not send your CV or cover letters.
 Please do not change the format of the live application form and ensure you complete your form fully, checking all sections have been completed before submitting as incomplete forms will not be considered.

-Applicants for the 2017 scheme will be notified of the outcome of their application by early March.
+Applicants for the 2018 scheme will be notified of the outcome of their application by mid-March 2018.

 Candidates who are successful at the sift stage will be considered for interview.